netsys-lab/scion-host/README.md

 SCION is installed in your `Program Files` directory, e.g. under `C:\Program Files\scion\windowsx64`.
 In this folder you can also find the `scion.exe` binary.
 To use this, either open a `Commandline Terminal` in this directory, or add this directory to your Path, following [this documentation](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Adding-folder-path-to-Windows-PATH-environment-variable.html).

+You can test SCION connectivity by using the `scion.exe` binary, e.g. `scion.exe showpaths -r 71-2546` or `scion.exe ping 71-2546,127.0.0.1`.

-You need to be in the OvGU university network to connect to the SCION network properly.
+**Ovgu Specific:**  You need to be in the OvGU university network to connect to the SCION network properly in our AS.
 This can be done either by connecting to OvGU WIFI or LAN being on the campus, or using the [OvGU VPN](https://www.urz.ovgu.de/vpn-path-204,616.html).
 In the end, you need an OvGU IP Address in the range of `141.44.xx.xx`.

 You can test SCION connectivity by using `scion.exe`.
 You may need to set your local address properly: Run `arp -a` in your terminal and find your OvGU IP address (should start with `141.44.`).